Universal Approximation Power of Deep Residual Neural Networks via Nonlinear Control Theory: Controllability capabilities of deep residual networks

 We first discuss the problem of constructing an input for~\eqref{ControlSystemModel} so that the resulting flow $\phi$ satisfies $\phi(x)=f(x)$ for all the points $x$ in a given finite set $\sampleset\subset\R^n$.
-We explained in Section~\ref{NNTraining} that this is equivalent to determining if the ensemble control system~\eqref{Product} is controllable.
-It is simple to see that controllability of~\eqref{Product} cannot hold on all of $ \R^{n\times d} $, since if the initial state $X(0)$ satisfies $X_{\bullet i}(0)=X_{\bullet j}(0)$ for some $i\ne j$, we must have $X_{\bullet i}(t)=X_{\bullet j}(t)$ for all $t\in [0,\tau]$ by uniqueness of solutions of differential equations.
+As we explained in Section~\ref{NNTraining}, this is equivalent to determining if the ensemble control system~\eqref{Product} is controllable.

-Our first result establishes that the controllability property holds for the ensemble control system~\eqref{Product} on a dense and connected submanifold of $\R^{n\times d}$, independently of the (finite) number of copies $d$, as long the activation function satisfies Assumption~\ref{assumptions}.
-Before stating this result, we recall the formal definition of controllability.